brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 For example, an executable compiled using
 ```
 $ nvcc -gencode arch=compute_60,code=sm_60 \      # generate a cubin binary for Pascal arthitecture
-       -gencode arch=compute_60,code=compute_60 \ # generate a PTX that can be just-in-time compiled to cubin binary for any newer arthitecture
+       -gencode arch=compute_60,code=compute_60 \ # generate a PTX that can be just-in-time compiled to cubin binary for newer architectures
        xxx.cu
 ```
 can can be run GPUs with any architecture no less than Pascal.
 There is a simplified version for the above command: